-The world's most decadent photoshoot?
+The world's most opulent photo shoot?

 "Essentially you've got a beautiful model with classic grandeur and $2 million worth of jewelry around her neck, arms and ears," he adds.
 "What more do you need?
 Just take the bloody picture!"

 As for the cost of the multi-day, extensive project?
-Emirates Palace general manager Holger Schroth responds simply: "The photoshoot was priceless."
+Emirates Palace general manager Holger Schroth responds simply: "The photo shoot was priceless."

 The hotel had been searching for a special photographer who could see beyond the physical elements of the property and convey its real character, he adds.